 Designer, coach and visual explainer.
 Computer geek since 1982.
 Over 60 consultancy projects have included booking systems, search tools and citizen services, with a focus in later years on e-health and online therapy.
-My degree is in communication science.
+Per’s degree is in communication science.

 My reason for doing what I do

 I feel most rewarded when I am able to help others overcome challenges and reach “aha” moments.
 I’ve found that the best way for me to do this is by listening and bridging knowledge gaps through a multimedia language.
 To stay relevant, and have fun, I make sure to also push myself to learn, explore and experiment with new formats.

 You can find Per as @axbom on Twitter and @axbom on Mastodon.

 As well as James and Per, UX Podcast has also been historically been from time to time hosted by one of a team of fantastic co-hosts:

 Digital governance supremo and author of Managing Chaos – digital governance by design.
 You can find Lisa as @lwelchman on Twitter.